Pamela Chelgren-Koterba: Early life and education

 Pamela Chelgren-Koterba was born in 1950 in Annapolis, Maryland, and raised at various locations in the United States.
 She was the third of seven children of Captain John Chelgren, a career U.S. Navy officer who served as the technical director of the anti-air warfare ship acquisition project (1969–1972), and Ruth Henderson, an opera singer.

 As a child she learned piano and flute and excelled at mathematics; while attending high school in 1967 in Bremerton, Washington, she was selected to attend the competitive summer mathematics institute at Western Washington State College.
-She finished her high school studies in Point Mugu, California and enrolled as an undergraduate at the University of California at Berkeley studying bioengineering where she received a Bachelor's of Science in 1972.
+She finished her high school studies in Point Mugu, California, and enrolled as an undergraduate at the University of California at Berkeley, where she studied bioengineering and received a Bachelor's of Science in 1972.
 At Berkeley, she worked at the Space Sciences Laboratory, where she was responsible for checking data tapes for the OGO 5 satellite.